 WORK AND HOLIDAY SUBCLASS 462

-This visa is available to the countries, which have subscribed a reciprocal arrangement with Australia government for this type of programme: Argentina, Austria, Chile, China, Czech Republic, Ecuador, Greece, Hungary, Indonesia, Israel, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Slovak Republic, Slovenia, Spain, Thailand, Turkey, USA, Uruguay, Vietnam.
+This visa is available to the countries, that have subscribed to a reciprocal arrangement with the Australian government for this type of programme: Argentina, Austria, Brazil, Chile, China, Czech Republic, Ecuador, Greece, Hungary, Indonesia, Israel, Luxembourg, Malaysia, Mongolia, Papua New Guinea, Peru, Poland, Portugal, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Switzerland, Thailand, Türkiye, USA, Uruguay, Vietnam.

 A Work and Holiday visa does not allow for the inclusion of dependants.
-It allows people who are under 31 years old to enjoy a holiday in Australia with permission to work, however the visa holder cannot work more than six months with the same employer.
+It allows people who are under 31 years old to enjoy a holiday in Australia with permission to work, however, the visa holder cannot work more than six months with the same employer (exceptions apply).
 Studying is also allowed, however no longer than four months.
 If you wish to study for a longer period, you should apply for a student visa Subclass 500.
-Applicants will be required to show an educational qualification and an English level depending on country of passport.
-In addition to this, the applicant may have to provide a letter of support from the Government of their own country.
-It is possible to qualify for a second or third-year visa extension by working in the north regional areas of Australia like the Working Holiday visa Subclass 417.
+Applicants will be required to show an educational qualification and an English level depending on the country of their passport.
+In addition to this, the applicant may have to provide a letter of support from the government of their own country.
+It is possible to qualify for a second or third-year visa extension by working in specific areas of Australia by doing specific work, similar to the Working Holiday visa Subclass 417.

 TEMPORARY ACTIVITY VISA SUBCLASS 408

-This visa includes several activities, such as temporary work or participation to events, and it refers to the field of entertainment, research, staff exchange arrangements, sport, religious and domestic work, other cultural or Government events.
+This visa includes several activities, such as temporary work or participation in events, and it refers to the field of entertainment, research, staff exchange arrangements, sport, religious and domestic work, and other cultural or Government events.

 The applicant must be sponsored or supported by an organisation or an individual in Australia and the visa may be granted for three months or longer, depending on the activity stream.